Wildlife Management at Mississippi State University

 Mississippi State Wildlife Management Bachelor’s Program

-About 80% of those who receive a bachelor's degree in wildlife at Mississippi State are white.
-This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 2% more racial-ethnic minorities in its wildlife bachelor's program than the national average.*
+About 86% of those who receive a bachelor's degree in wildlife at Mississippi State are white.
+This is above average for this degree on the nationwide level.

 The following table and chart show the race/ethnicity for students who recently graduated from Mississippi State University with a bachelor's in wildlife.